peterw-github/Regression_Housing/README.md

 Hello!

-This is a project, whereby I attempted to **predict housing prices**, based off of a large number of features (79 initially, through processing, cleaning, and encoding categorical variables via one-hot, the number of features did change, ending up at 219, mainly due to one-hot encoding).
+This is a project, whereby I attempted to **predict housing prices**, based off of a large number of features (79 initially, through processing, cleaning, and encoding categorical variables, the number of features did change, ending up at 219, mainly due to one-hot encoding).
 1460 homes total are involved in the dataset, split 80% into training, and 20% into testing.

 <br>
 <br>